-A National Magazine Award winner, I’m a former staffer at The Globe and Mail, Montreal Gazette and New York Daily News, writing freelance for The New York Times since 1990.
-My other website has clips, resume, and dozens of useful writing tips.
+A National Magazine Award winner, I’m a former reporter and feature writer at The Globe and Mail, Montreal Gazette and New York Daily News, writing freelance for The New York Times since 1990.

 Six of my posts have been Freshly Pressed; here’s the second most recent, about why saying thank you is so important.

 I offer webinars, ($150 for 90 minutes) and individual coaching ($250/hour) — in person here in New York, by phone or via Skype, helpful for bloggers, freelance writers, new or aspiring non-fiction authors and public relations pro’s, with lots of practical tips, insights and advice.

 Students — more than 40 so far! — find my coaching highly focused, practical and immediately useful.

 My latest book is “Malled: My Unintentional Career In Retail” , a memoir of selling clothing in an upscale suburban New York mall.
 It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and biggest source of new jobs.